Step 1

 What’s Included:

-Shared room with a fan and mosquito net
+Shared room with bedding, fan, and mosquito net

 Access to laundry (self-service or small local fee)